 It is also possible to calculate your BMR using this formula if you know:

-- Your body fat percentage, because then lean body mass can be calculated as following:
+Your body fat percentage, because then lean body mass can be calculated as follows:

-- Your weight and height to estimate your lean body mass using Boer formula (already built into this calculator):
+Your weight and height to estimate your lean body mass using the Boer formula (already built into this calculator):

 Choose your calculation method depending on the values you know and answer the first question Do you know your lean body mass? at the top of this calculator.